mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/service/paxos/Paxos.md

   - If the MRA's committed flag is true but it is not matched in all responses, a "commit" with this MRA is sent to all replicas.
 By the reasoning above, 2. is still true regardless how many of them (if any) are received and processed.
   - If the committed MRA matches in all responses (initially or because of commits issued in the last step), then 1. is true for G <= E < F regardless of any further action taken by the coordinator.

 Proposition 1 ensures that we can only commit one value in any concurrent operation.
 Proposition 2 means that any accepted proposal must have started its promise after the previous value was committed to at least one replica in any quorum, and hence must be able to see its effects in its read responses.
+This is also true for every other value that was accepted in any previous ballot.

+Note that each commit may modify separate parts of the partition or overwrite previous values.
+Each of these updates may be witnessed by a different replica, but they must all be witnessed in the responses the coordinator receives prior to making a proposal or completing a read.
+By virtue of having their timestamps reflect ballot order, the read resolution process can correctly restore the combined state.

-As writes are only done in the "commit" stage after a value has been decided, no undecided writes can be reflected in read responses.
+As writes are only done in the "commit" stage after a value has been accepted, no undecided writes can be reflected in read responses.

 ## Insubstantial differences with the actual code